MrWillCom/awesome/README.md

 *   [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer

+*   [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.

 *   [christianvmm/folderart](https://github.com/christianvmm/folderart) - Custom folder icons for macOS.

 *   [lingui/js-lingui](https://github.com/lingui/js-lingui) - 🌍 📖 A readable, automated, and optimized (3 kb) internationalization for JavaScript